 The figures corresponding to the 50th percentile (1 in 2 year return period) for planned outages and 90th percentile (1 in 10 year return period) for unplanned outages has been selected to represent the outage in each WRZ, and are shown below in Table 3.23.
-The 1 in 10 year return period aligns with our first drought action, which is 'appeals for restraint' and is the percentile used to define the unplanned outage allowance in previous periodic reviews.
+The 1 in 10 year return period aligns with ESW's first drought action, which is 'appeals for restraint' and is the percentile used to define the unplanned outage allowance in previous periodic reviews.
 The 50th percentile has been used for planned outage.
-We believe that this it is acceptable as the majority of the planned outage is due to investment in assets and so these assets are less likely to result in outage in future years.
-These values represent the level of risk that we find acceptable to plan for in each WRZ, and that best reflect the level of uncertainty in outage likely to be experienced in the future over the planning horizon.
+ESW believes that this it is acceptable as the majority of the planned outage in future years.
+These values represent the level of risk that ESW find acceptable to plan for in each WRZ, and that best reflect the level of uncertainty in outage likely to be experienced in the future over the planning horizon.

-There are no significant developments planned for the supply systems in our WRZs.
-Therefore, we feel that it is appropriate to use the same outage allowance figure for all years across the planning horizon.
+There are no significant developments planned for the supply systems in the ESW WRZs.
+Therefore, ESW feels that it is appropriate to use the same outage allowance figure for all years across the planning horizon.
 An assessment of actual outage will continue to be conducted on an annual basis, as required for the WRMP Annual Update and regulatory return, and will identify any unforeseen changes in the amount of outage being experienced by the treatment works, and if appropriate may trigger a revision of how outage allowance is profiled across the planning horizon.

 Water Resource Zone PR19 WRMP Outage Allowance (MI/d) (Unplanned = 90 percentile and Planned = 50 percentile) Percentage of WRZ DI (%)

 Essex 29.93 7.6

-- Blyth 0.68 0.07
+× Blyth 0.68 0.07

-Suffol Hartismere 0.71 0.09
+uffolk Hartismere 0.71 0.09

-Northern Central 1.36 0.3
+Ō Northern Central 1.36 0.3